ashleychontos/pySYD/docs/library-output.rst

 What next?
 **********

-You may be asking yourself, well what do I do with this information?
-That's a perfectly reasonable question to be asking!
+You may be asking yourself, well what do I do with this information? (and that is a totally valid question to be asking)